3.9 Provisions, Contingent Liabilities and Contingent Assets

 General Reserve :

-Under the erstwhile Companies Act 1956, general reserve was created through an annual transfer of net income at a specified percentage in accordance with applicable regulations adjusted by utilisation of reserve in accordance with companies act in earlier years before demarger.
+Under the erstwhile Companies Act 1956, general reserve was created through an annual transfer of net income at a specified percentage in accordance with applicable regulations adjusted by utilisation of reserve in accordance with companies act in earlier years before demerger.
 The requirement to mandatorily transfer a specified percentage of the net profit to general reserve before declaration of dividend has been withdrawn.
 However, the amount previously transferred to the general reserve can be utilised only in accordance with the specific requirements of Companies Act, 2013.

 Retained Earning :

-Retained earning are the profits that the Company has earned till date, less any transfers to general reserve, any transfers from or to other comprehensive income, dividends or other distributions paid to shareholders
+Retained earning are the profits that the Company has earned till date, less any transfers to general reserve, any transfers from or to other comprehensive income, dividends or other distributions paid to shareholders.

-Employee Stock Option Plan :
+Performance Stock Option Plan :

 The share options outstanding account is used to record the fair value of equity-settled, share-based payment transactions with employees.
 The amounts recorded in share options outstanding account are transferred to securities premium, upon exercise of stock options, and transferred to general reserve on account of stock options not exercised by employees.